BartVanderbeke/RoiEditor/readme.md

 - The state data and other metadata is stored in a json file in the ROI zip file.
 - The scaling of the image (μm/pixel) can be read from the original tif(f) file or set manually.
 - Area & Feret measurements are computed for all ROIs.
+- Nuclei can be detected using a naive algorithm based on a HSV color range
+- Nuclei can be added manually and their perimeter can be edited.
 - The stats for each measurement are shown in a histogram window.
 - The user can select the edge of the ROI-cloud or the outliers for each measurement for deletion.
 - An outlier for a measurement is a value outside of [q1 - 1.5 * IQR,q3 + 1.5 * IQR].